-TABLE III: Positive and Negative Aspects Influencing Method Perception aspects that may influence methods' success.
+Table III reports the positive and negative aspects of visual and textual methods that may affect PEOU and PU and other aspects that may influence methods' success.
 For each aspect we report the total number of statements made by participants as relative indicator of its importance.
-Here we report only the aspects for which at least 10 statements were made by participants.
+Here we report only